EvelynPloetz/Deep-LASI/docs/source/documentation.rst

    Navigation and categorization box

 For selecting the desired region on each trace for further analysis, you can drag the mouse to make the selected region shadowed, for example from the beginning of a trace until a bleaching step.
-By clicking on the trace region, the mouse turns to an active cursor for a general selection for example when all the dyes are active.
-TRacer will use the first bleaching step to calculate the correction factors.
+By clicking on the trace region, the mouse turns to an active cursor for a general selection for example when all the dyes are active. *Deep-LASI* will use the first bleaching step to calculate the correction factors.
 If you want to select channel specific regions, press the numbers 1,2,… to indicate the channel with the same order you loaded the images, and then you can select the region by the cursor special to each channel like the example on figure 20 for the red channel as the second one.
 For other channels the cursor shows the other corresponding letters like B, G, and I.

 .. figure:: ./../figures/documents/Fig_20_Cursor_Activating.png
    :width: 400